 We have no conflict of interest to disclose.

 Tables

-Table 1: Reports of Polydora spp. infestations in cultured shellfish.
-Studies include those that identified Polydora spp. in shellfish grown on farms or in culture experiments, and omits infestations documented in wild-collected shellfish.
+Table 1: Reports of mud worm infestations in cultured shellfish.
+Studies include those that identified boring Polydora, Dipolydora, and Boccardia spp. in shellfish grown on farms or in culture experiments, and omits infestations documented in wild-collected shellfish.